dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 In concept testing we walk participants through representations of our design ideas, like sketches or diagrams, to see how well our designs might meet their needs.

-You can run concept testing with individual participants or with small groups, when conversations between participants can bring out additional points.

-You can combine concept testing with initial interviews to understand more about a participant’s circumstances, experiences and needs.
-And follow up with workshop activities to iterate the concepts.

 Through concept testing we can learn more about:

 * how people understand the design ideas